Gleyciane-Macena/Gleyciane-Macena/README.md

 - 👋 Hi, I’m @Gleyciane-Macena
 - 👀 I’m interested in everything!
 - 🌱 I’m currently learning what I can.
-- 💞️ I’m looking to collaborate with people who want to chage the world.
+- 💞️ I’m looking to collaborate with people who want to change the world.
-- 📫 How to reach me https://www.linkedin.com/in/gleyciane-macena-costa-346a2085/
+- 📫 How to reach me https://www.linkedin.com/in/gleyciane-macena-costa/

 <!---
 Gleyciane-Macena/Gleyciane-Macena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.